ladybug-tools/spider-covid-19-viz-3d/README.md

 Some of the great things about the globe is that yoo know what to do with it.
 You can spin it, You know the top and bottom bits are kind of boring and not much happens there.
 You know where you live.

 On the other hand, the Pacific Ocean takes half the space and there's nothing there either.
-And whenever ther places of interest there tend to be a ton of then and it's very difficult to attach a sign to one place without covering up the next place.
+And whenever other places of interest there tend to be a ton of then and it's very difficult to attach a sign to one place without covering up the next place.